ACS National Awards: Nomination Committees

 The canvassing committee identifies potential new nominees and arranges for their nomination.

-- An award needs to have a canvassing committee if for two successive years it had eight or fewer total nominess.
+- An award should have a canvassing committee if for two successive years it had eight or fewer total nominees.

 - The canvassing committee is assigned at the next cycle until it remains above eight nominees for at least two successive years.

-- Prior to the annual solicitation of nominations, canvassing committee members are appointed to each of the canvassing committees for a term of three award cycles by the ACS President-Elect of the Society or, in her or his absence, by the ACS President.
+- Prior to the annual solicitation of nominations, canvassing committee members are approved by the ACS Board Committee on Professional & Member Relations (P&MR) and appointed to each of the canvassing committees for a term of three award cycles by the ACS President-Elect of the Society or, in her or his absence, by the ACS President.